IDEA-CCSAI/Intoduction_To_Microcontrollers/README.md

 - [Porsche Taillights](https://www.youtube.com/watch?v=VImyvvERbCI) (Says aurdiono but esp)
 - [Dasai Mochi](https://www.youtube.com/watch?v=jEvsJSZWH9U)
 - [Plant watering system](https://www.youtube.com/watch?v=Ix3a3ThsHfA)
-- [Haptic knob](https://www.youtube.com/watch?v=Q76dMggUH1M) (Its way more advance and its own pcb, but the brain is esp32.
-Had to include since its an amazing project)
+- [Haptic knob](https://www.youtube.com/watch?v=Q76dMggUH1M) (Its way more advance and its own pcb, but the brain is an esp32.
+Had to include since its an amazing project with a lot of details)

 ---